boazbk/tcs/lec_07_other_models.md

 >_"Because we shall later compute with expressions for functions, we need a distinction between functions and forms and a notation for expressing this distinction.
 This distinction and a notation for describing it, from which we deviate trivially, is given by Church."_,  John McCarthy, 1960 (in paper describing the LISP programming language)

-So far we have defined the notion of computing a  function based on the rather esoteric NAND-TM programming language.
-While we have shown this is equivalent with Turing machines, the latter also don't correspond closely to the way computation is typically done these days.
+So far we have defined the notion of computing a  function based on Turing machines, which  don't really correspond  to the way computation is done in practice.
 In this chapter we justify this choice by showing that the definition of computable functions will remain the same under a wide variety of computational models.
 In fact, a widely believed claim known as the _Church-Turing Thesis_ holds that _every_ "reasonable" definition of computable function is equivalent to ours.
 We will discuss the Church-Turing Thesis and the potential definitions of "reasonable" in [churchturingdiscussionsec](){.ref}.

-## RAM machines and NAND<<
+## RAM machines and NAND-RAM

 One of the limitations of NAND-TM (and Turing machines) is that we can only access one location of our arrays/tape at a time.
-If currently `i`$=22$ and we want to access `Foo[`$957$`]` then it will take us at least 923 steps to get there.
+If  `i`$=22$ and we want to access `Foo[`$957$`]` then it will take us at least 923 steps to get there.
 In contrast, almost every programming language has a formalism for directly accessing memory locations.
-Hardware implementations also provide so called _Random Access Memory (RAM)_ which can be thought of as a large array `Mem`, such that given an index $p$ (i.e., memory address, or a _pointer_), we can read from and write to the $p^{th}$ location of `Mem`.^["Random access memory" is quite a misnomer, since it has nothing to do with probability.
-Alas at this point the term is quite entrenched.
-Still, we will try to call use the term _indexed_ access instead.]
+Hardware implementations also provide so called _Random Access Memory (RAM)_ which can be thought of as a large array `Memory`, such that given an index $p$ (i.e., memory address, or a _pointer_), we can read from and write to the $p^{th}$ location of `Memory`.^["Random access memory" is quite a misnomer, since it has nothing to do with probability.  _Indexed access_ would have been more appropriate.
+However, the term "random access" is standard in both the theoretical and practical literature, and hence we will use it as well.]

 The computational model that allows access to such a memory is known as a _RAM machine_ (sometimes also known as the _Word RAM model_).
 In this model the memory is an array of unbounded size where each cell can store a single _word_, which we think of as a string in $\{0,1\}^w$ and also as a number in $[2^w]$.
+For example, many modern computing architectures use  $64$ bit words, in which every memory location holds a string in $\{0,1\}^{64}$ which can also be thought of as a number between $0$ and $2^{64}-1= 9,223,372,036,854,775,807$.
-The parameter $w$ is known as the _word size_ and is chosen as some function of the input length $n$.
+The parameter $w$ is known as the _word size_ and (when doing theory) is chosen as some function of the input length $n$.
 A typical choice is that $w = c\log n$ for some constant $c$.
 This is sometimes known as the "transdichotomous RAM model".
-In addition to the memory array, the word RAM model also contains a  constant number of _registers_ $r_1,\ldots,r_k$ that also contain a single word.
+In addition to the memory array, a RAM machine also contains a  constant number of _registers_ $r_0,\ldots,r_{k-1}$, each of which can  also contain a single word.
 The operations in this model include loops, arithmetic on registers, and reading and writing from a memory location addressed by the register.

-We will use an extension of NAND-TM to capture the RAM model.
+Just as we did with Turing machines, we will use an extension of the NAND-TM programming language to capture RAM machines.
-Specifically, we define the _NAND<< programming language_ as follows:
+Specifically, we define the _NAND-RAM programming language_ as follows:

 * The variables are allowed to be (non negative) _integer valued_ rather than only Boolean.
 That is, a scalar variable `foo` holds an non negative integer in $\N$ (rather than only a bit in $\{0,1\}$), and an array variable `Bar` holds an array of integers.

 * We allow _indexed access_ to arrays.
 If `foo` is a scalar and `Bar` is an array, then `Bar[foo]` refers to the location of `Bar` indexed by the value of `foo`.
+(Note that this means we don't need to have a special index variable `i` any more.)

 * As is often the case in programming language, we will assume that for Boolean operations such as `NAND`, a zero valued integer is considered as _false_, and a nonzero valued integer is considered as _true_.

+To make NAND-RAM more realistic and similar to modern computer architecture, we will make it "batteries included" and so have the following features as part of the built-in language (as opposed to using "syntactic sugar"):

-* In addition to `NAND` we will also allow the basic arithmetic operations of addition, subtraction, multiplication, (integer) division, as well as comparisons (equal, greater than, less than, etc..)
+* In addition to `NAND`, NAND-RAM also includes all the  basic arithmetic operations of addition, subtraction, multiplication, (integer) division, as well as comparisons (equal, greater than, less than, etc..)

-* We will also include as part of the language basic control flow structures such as `if` and `while`
+* We will also include as part of the language basic control flow structures such as `if` and `while`.

-The full description of the NAND<< programing language is in the appendix.^[One restriction mentioned there is that the integer values in a variable always range between $0$ and $T-1$ where $T$ is the number of steps the program took so far.
+The full description of the NAND-RAM programing language is in the appendix.^[One restriction mentioned there is that the integer values in a variable always range between $0$ and $T-1$ where $T$ is the number of steps the program took so far.
 Hence all the arithmetic operations will "truncate" their results so that the output is in this range.
 This restriction does not make a difference for any of the discussion in this chapter, but will help us make a more accurate accounting of the running time in the future.]
 However, the most important fact you need to know about it is the following:

-> # {.theorem title="NAND-TM (TM's) and NAND<< (RAM) are equivalent" #RAMTMequivalencethm}
+> # {.theorem title="NAND-TM (TM's) and NAND-RAM (RAM) are equivalent" #RAMTMequivalencethm}
-For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable by a NAND-TM program if and only if $F$ is computable by a NAND<< program.
+For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable by a NAND-TM program if and only if $F$ is computable by a NAND-RAM program.

 ::: {.proofidea data-ref="RAMTMequivalencethm"}
-Clearly NAND<< is only more  powerful  than NAND-TM, and so if a function $F$ is computable by a NAND-TM program then it can be computed by a NAND<< program.
+Clearly NAND-RAM is only more  powerful  than NAND-TM, and so if a function $F$ is computable by a NAND-TM program then it can be computed by a NAND-RAM program.
-The challenging direction is of course to transform a NAND<< program $P$ to an equivalent NAND-TM program $Q$.
+The challenging direction is of course to transform a NAND-RAM program $P$ to an equivalent NAND-TM program $Q$.
-To describe the proof in full we will need to cover the full formal specification of the NAND<< language, and show how we can implement every one of its features as syntactic sugar on top of NAND-TM.
+To describe the proof in full we will need to cover the full formal specification of the NAND-RAM language, and show how we can implement every one of its features as syntactic sugar on top of NAND-TM.

 This can be done but going over all the operations in detail is rather tedious.
 Hence we will focus on describing the main ideas behind this transformation.
 The transformation has two steps:

-1. _Indexed access of bit arrays:_ NAND<< generalizes NAND-TM in two main ways: __(a)__ adding _indexed access_ to the arrays (ie.., `Foo[bar]` syntax) and __(b)__ moving from _Boolean valued_ variables to _integer valued_ ones.
+1. _Indexed access of bit arrays:_ NAND-RAM generalizes NAND-TM in two main ways: __(a)__ adding _indexed access_ to the arrays (ie.., `Foo[bar]` syntax) and __(b)__ moving from _Boolean valued_ variables to _integer valued_ ones.
 We will start by showing how to handle __(a)__.
 Namely, we will show how we can implement in NAND-TM the operation `Setindex(Bar)` such that if `Bar` is an array that encodes some integer $j$, then after executing `Setindex(Bar)` the value of `i` will equal to $j$.
 This will allow us to simulate syntax of the form `Foo[Bar]` by `Setindex(Bar)` followed by `Foo[i]`.

 2. _Two dimensional bit arrays:_ We will then show how we can use "syntactic sugar" to  augment NAND-TM  with _two dimensional arrays_.
 That is, have _two indices_ `i` and `j` and _two dimensional arrays_, such that we can use the syntax `Foo[i][j]` to access the (`i`,`j`)-th location of `Foo`

 3. _Arrays of integers:_ Finally we will encode a one dimensional array `Arr` of _integers_ by a two dimensional `Arrbin` of _bits_.
 The idea is simple: if $a_{i,0},\ldots,a_{i,\ell}$ is a binary  (prefix-free) representation of `Arr[`$i$`]`, then `Arrbin[`$i$`][`$j$`]` will be equal to $a_{i,j}$.

-Once we have arrays of integers, we can use our usual syntactic sugar for functions, `GOTO` etc. to implement the arithmetic  and control flow operations of NAND<<.
+Once we have arrays of integers, we can use our usual syntactic sugar for functions, `GOTO` etc. to implement the arithmetic  and control flow operations of NAND-RAM.
 :::

+## The gory details

 We do not show the full formal proof of  [RAMTMequivalencethm](){.ref} but focus on the most important parts: implementing indexed access, and simulating two dimensional arrays with one dimensional ones.
+Even these are already quite tedious to describe, as will not be surprising to anyone that has ever written a compiler.
+Hence you can feel free to merely skim this section.
+The important point is not for you to know all details by heart but to be convinced that in principle it _is_ possible to transform a NAND-RAM program to an equivalent NAND-TM program, and even be convinced that, with sufficient time and effort, _you_ could do it if you wanted to.

 ### Indexed access in NAND-TM